vacu9708/Embedded-system/ARM architecture/Programmers’ Model/readme.md

 Endianness is the order of bytes of digital data.<br>
 ARMv6 supports both big-endian and little-endian operation<br>
 (Least Significant bit: the bit that has the lowest value)
-- In little-endian mode, the least significant bit is stored at the smallest address.
+- In little-endian mode, the least significant bit is stored at the smallest address. (most common)
 - In big-endian mode, the most significant bit is stored at the smallest address.

 ## Unaligned access support